Nuclear Power in South Africa

 A Renewable Energy Plan launched in October 2011 calls for 17,800 MWe of "green" energy by 2030, and invites tenders for 1450 MWe of solar PV, 200 MWe of CSP, 1850 MWe of wind power, and various smaller contributions, total US$ 11 billion.
 In December 2011 the energy minister said that some $50 billion would be spent on nuclear capacity to 2030.
 A National Development Plan then cast doubt on nuclear power's financial viability, but in November 2012 the cabinet endorsed a "phased decision-making approach for implementation of the nuclear programme", along with the "designation of Eskom as the owner-operator as per the Nuclear Energy Policy of 2008".

 Over 1993 to 2010, Eskom (in collaboration with others since 1999b) was developing the Pebble Bed Modular Reactor (PBMR).
 It is a high-temperature gas-cooled reactor (HTR) design, for both electricity generation (through a steam turbine or direct cycle) and process heat applications.
 From 1999 to 2009, the South African government, Eskom, Westinghouse, and the Industrial Development Corporation of South Africa invested R9.244 billion (about US$ 1.3 billion) in the projectc.
+The original concept was for a 400 MWt direct (Brayton) cycle unit, but later a 200 MWt (80 MWe) steam cycle version was proposed.

 In September 2010, the Minister of Public Enterprises announced that the Government would stop investing in the PBMR9.
 The Minister gave the following reasons for this decision: